-Circulatory arrest is definitively indicated by a lack of a pulse and apnoea.
+Signs of circulatory arrest are lack of pulse and apnoea.

 The reasons for circulatory arrest may vary: cardiac (e.g., myocardial infarction, CHD, myocarditis, cardiac arrhythmias), respiratory (pulmonary edema, apnoea, pneumothorax), cerebral (traumatic brain injury, stroke).

 Hypoxia, hyperthermia, or metabolic lapses can, in an extreme case, trigger circulatory arrest—this can only be treated by resuscitation within a brief window of time of about three to five minutes.

 Should cardiac arrhythmias lead to a lack of blood circulation in the body, the heart still exhibits electrical activity and may have to be defibrillated.

 The voltage applied during defibrillation charges all of the heart muscles at once.
 After such a synchronization, the likelihood that the conduction and excitation in the heart will continue to function in a normal rhythm increases.

 The emergency defibrillation process conducted by medically trained personnel is similar to that by the AED.
 The cardiac massage is briefly interrupted to fasten the ECG electrodes, and an emergency ECG diagnosis is performed.
 While the device charges, the cardiac massage is continued.
 Once the device is charged, it’s ‘hands off’: everybody must move a safe distance away from the patient.

 The electrodes are placed in a sternal-apical position, i.e., one right-parasternal below the clavicle and the other left-lateral of the cardiac apex.
 The patient is shocked and the cardiac massage continues immediately thereafter.

 The prerequisite for defibrillation is the presence of a defibrillate heart rhythm: pulseless ventricular tachycardia or ventricular fibrillation.
 Ventricular fibrillation is the most common cause of cardiac arrest.
-In the ECG, this is seen as arrhythmic flutter waves—the cardiac excitation is so uncoordinated that the heart muscle can no longer contract, and no ejection fraction is present.
+On ECG, this is seen as arrhythmic flutter waves—the cardiac excitation is so uncoordinated that the heart muscles can no longer contract, and no ejection fraction is present.

-Pulseless ventricular tachycardia is indicated by a rapid and regular frequency of ventricular contraction.
+Pulseless ventricular tachycardia represents a rapid and regular ventricular contraction.
 At the same time, this keeps the heart’s ejection fraction too low—there is often no pulse to be felt, or if there is, only the carotid pulse.

 Digression: Resuscitating Children